awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ./sm-cli.sh.
 ```

-14. **Second Training Job**:  For our next training job with the `FullyReplicated` distribution type, please find and replace the following variables in the `sm-cli.sh` script with the code listed below:
+14. **Second Training Job**:  For our next training job with the `ShardedByS3Key` distribution type, please find and replace the following variables in the `sm-cli.sh` script, using the code listed below.
+After you've made these modifications, save the modified script.

 ```
 training_job_name=linear-sharded-`date '+%Y-%m-%d-%H-%M-%S'`
 train_source={S3DataSource={S3DataType=S3Prefix,S3DataDistributionType=ShardedByS3Key,S3Uri=$training_data}}
 ```

-15. In your terminal window, run the following command:
+15. In your terminal window, run the following command to start your second training job now, there is no need to wait for the first training job to complete:

 ```
 ./sm-cli.sh.